Intergenerational

 More information coming soon!

 Our team are currently working on creating and trialling an incredible Intergenerational Playgroup resource and training package.
-We hope to have this offering available in late 2024.
+We hope to have this offering available in 2025.
 We invite organisations and individuals to register their interest with us via the form below.

 Intergenerational programs are gaining traction around the world, from primary – senior school children, and more recently intergenerational programs involving preschool children as featured in the ABC documentary (aired 27/8/2019 and 6/4/21), “Old People’s Home for 4-Year-Olds” Watch now on ABC iView, click the link below to view past episodes